Ahmed Chalabi: Political activity in Iraq, 2005–15

-After the invasion Chalabi was placed in charge of “de-Ba'athification“—the removal of senior office holders judged to have been close supporters of the deposed Saddam Hussein.
+After the invasion Chalabi was placed in charge of "de-Ba'athification"—the removal of senior office holders judged to have been close supporters of the deposed Saddam Hussein.
 The role fell into disuse, but in early 2010 Chalabi was accused of reviving this dormant post to eliminate his political enemies, especially Sunnis.
 The banning of some 500 candidates prior to the general election of 7 March 2010 at the initiative of Chalabi and his Iraqi National Congress was reported to have badly damaged previously improving relations between the Shia and Sunni.

-On 26 January 2012, ‘’The New York Times’’ reported Western intelligence officials expressing concern that Chalabi was working with the leading opposition group in Bahrain, Al Wefaq National Islamic Society.
-A French intelligence official said, “When we hear that some members of the opposition are in touch with Hezbollah or with shady figures like the Iraqi Ahmed Chalabi, of whom we think he is acting on behalf of Iran, then this worries us”.
+On 26 January 2012, The New York Times reported Western intelligence officials expressing concern that Chalabi was working with the leading opposition group in Bahrain, Al Wefaq National Islamic Society.
+A French intelligence official said, "When we hear that some members of the opposition are in touch with Hezbollah or with shady figures like the Iraqi Ahmed Chalabi, of whom we think he is acting on behalf of Iran, then this worries us".
 The connection between Chalabi and Al Wefaq was acknowledged by Jawad Fairooz, secretary general of Wefaq and a former member of Parliament in Bahrain.
-Fairooz said, “Mr Chalabi has helped us with contacts in Washington like other people have done and we thank them.”
+Fairooz said, "Mr Chalabi has helped us with contacts in Washington like other people have done and we thank them."

-During an interview in 2014, he was shown to be frail and depressed about his country’s future:
+During an interview in 2014, he was shown to be frail and depressed about his country's future:

 Iraq is a mess.
 Daesh is organised, with one command, united and well run, and we are so fragmented.
 We have no discipline, no command structure, no effective plans.

 Death

-In death Chalabi proved to be as controversial as in life.
-The period leading up to his death was marked by regular pronouncements released by Chalabi in various formats in which he would expose alleged corruption of highest officials in the Paul Bremer-led Provisional Coalition Authority and in the Iraqi Government led by Nouri Al Maliki.
+The period leading up to Chalabi's death was marked by regular pronouncements released by Chalabi in various formats in which he would expose alleged corruption of highest officials in the Paul Bremer-led Provisional Coalition Authority and in the Iraqi Government led by Nouri Al Maliki.
 Chalabi died on 3 November 2015, four days after his 70th birthday, having apparently suffered a heart attack at his home in Kadhimiya, Baghdad.
-Iraqi Press speculated at the time of his death that it came about as a result of being poisoned due to his ongoing efforts to expose regime corruption.
+Iraqi press speculated at the time of his death that it came about as a result of being poisoned due to his ongoing efforts to expose regime corruption.
 He died while serving as member of the Iraqi Parliament and chaired its Finance Committee.
-Ahmed Chalabi was laid to rest at the Kadhimiya Holy Shrine, a high honour bestowed by Iraq’s influential Shia theocratic establishment.
+Ahmed Chalabi was laid to rest at the Kadhimiya Holy Shrine, a high honour bestowed by Iraq's influential Shia theocratic establishment.